-Leading the transformation of traditional IT structures
+Lead the transformation of traditional IT structures

-Many organizations still continue to be hindered by old legacy infrastructure that reduces their flexibility and adaptability.
+Many organisations still continue to be hindered by old legacy infrastructure that reduces their flexibility and adaptability.
 In the latest Nordic Digital Insights 2020 report, 61% responded that they continue to be challenged by legacy infrastructure, which slows down their digital transformation journey.

 Standard IT operating processes and ways of working are challenged, and therefore need to be updated, adjusted or changed.
 The current need for accessing data and working remotely enforces that CIOs should continue driving the digital transformation agenda.
 Now, focusing more on transforming core IT systems and processes and how cloud solutions can become the new model for digital services.